-Researchers examined tiny grains of the mineral zircon from western Australia's Jack Hills and scientists chemically dated them to when Earth was barely 400 million years old.
-Inside one of the grains, they found what they call a "chemo-fossil" or a certain mix of carbon isotopes.
+Researchers examined tiny grains of the mineral zircon.
+It is found in western Australia's Jack Hills.
+The scientists chemically dated them to when Earth was barely 400 million years old.
+Inside one of the grains, they found what they call a "chemo-fossil."
+It is a certain mix of carbon isotopes.
 This is according to a study published in the journal Proceedings of the National Academy of Sciences.

-Think of it as "the gooey remains of biotic life or anything more complicated," said study co-author Mark Harrison, a UCLA geochemistry professor.
+Think of it as "the gooey remains of biotic life or anything more complicated," said study co-author Mark Harrison.
+He is a UCLA geochemistry professor.